troyvassalotti/troyv.dev/src/posts/i-built-a-sudoku-webapp-with-vue.md

 You may have noticed our `handleChange()` function and `onChange` prop.
 These two pieces are what pass state back to our app. `onChange` is a function prop from `App.vue` and `handleChange()` passes our `onChange` function data for the field you're currently working with.
 What's getting passed?
 Well, we need to tell the app 1) which field out of all the fields is being changed (`props.field`), and 2) what value that cell now is.

-Our `onChange` function takes that checks your guesses against the stored solution to determine if your game is completed or still in progress.
+Our `onChange` function takes that and checks your guesses against the stored solution to determine if your game is completed or still in progress.

 ```js
 // src/App.vue